Life Insurance for Diabetics. How to Get a Life Insurance Policy.

 Other factors are also considered when applying

-It could be that you get an approval for coverage, but are charged a higher “table” rate.
+It could be that you get approved for coverage, but are charged a higher “table” rate.
 This is a type of “point” system that is used by insurance carriers that can increase your premium by a certain percentage as compared to someone who does not have diabetes.

 Many carriers offer coverage to diabetics, either through a fully underwritten policy, or a guaranteed issue plan where you’re approved – with no health questions asked.

 It is also important that you know what different insurers are charging, because different insurers may charge different premium amounts – even for the very same type and amount of coverage.
 Finding quotes can be frustrating and time-consuming.

 That’s where having an experienced agent on your side can help.

 In addition, not all insurers underwrite their applications in the exact same way.
 This means that you may have a better chance of getting approval with one company versus another.

 There are some health issues that could cause you to be declined for life insurance if you have diabetes.
 These conditions can include:

 - Elevated cholesterol